Skip to content

 Services

 Once you've initialized Blackfish and created a profile, you're ready to get to work!
-The entrypoint for working with the blackfish CLI is to type
+The entrypoint for working with the Blackfish CLI is to type

 blackfish start

 in your terminal.
 If everything worked, you should see a message stating the application startup is complete.
 This command starts the Blackfish API and UI.
 At this point, you're free to switch over to the UI, if desired: just mosey on over to http://localhost:8000 in your favorite browser.
 It's a relatively straight-forward interface, and we provide a detailed usage guide.
-But let's stay focus on the CLI.
+But let's stay focused on the CLI.

 Open a new terminal tab or window.
 First, let's see what type of services are available.